gb0987/tor-exit-nodes/README.md

 # Local Setup

-These setup instructions are written for OSX.
+These setup instructions were written for macOS.

 ## If you're starting fresh